LeonisX/space-trader/README.md

 * Checked: when finish game - see > 100% percents.
 It's for cheats only.

+* TODO: complete documentation from: https://www.spronck.net/spacetrader/SpaceTrader.html
-TODO: document the effect of difficulty on gameplay
+* TODO: document the effect of difficulty on gameplay
-TODO: document all quest events
+* TODO: document all quest events

 ### News